The Key to Emotional Healing

 Have you ever found yourself lost in the swamp of depressed, miserable thinking?
-Like, I’m never going to find a mate because I’m unlovable, or It’s impossible for me to lose weight (get a job, leave my abusive partner [link to domestic violence silo], be a good parent . . .).
+Like, I’m never going to find a mate because I’m unlovable, or It’s impossible for me to lose weight (get a job, leave my abusive partner, be a good parent . . .).
 Don’t try to suppress your negative thoughts.
 Let yourself feel them and then ask yourself: Why am I saying that to myself?
 This is part of being aware of your feelings, and it is a useful step towards emotional healing.

 Drew Barrymore is now a very successful producer as well as being a movie star, but she easily could have drowned in self-pity and negative thinking based on the chaos of her upbringing.
 If we grow up with chaos or abuse, we tend to believe that we are not capable of love or success or are not deserving of it.
 As a young child, Drew was under intense pressure to bring in money.
 She says, "I was always afraid if I didn't work we wouldn't eat and we'd lose our house. … I had that 40-year-old male mentality of needing to provide for my family -- when I was three years old."